programmerfriend/programmerfriend.github.io/_posts/2019-10-21-rabbit-mq-retry.md

 ```

 This should be enough to build something similar to what we had in our sketch.
-A short recap what we defined here:
+A short recap of what we defined here:
 * a `direct exchange` for our queues
-* our `primary worker queue` which will dead-letter its mesages to the `wait queue`
+* our `primary worker queue` which will dead-letter its messages to the `wait queue`
 * the `wait queue`, which has a TTL of 10 seconds (10000ms) and dead-letters its messages to the `primary worker queue`
 * the `parking lot queue`
 * the correct bindings for all of them